anatol/booster/README.md

 `extra_files` is a comma-separated list of extra files to add to the image.
 If an item starts with slash ("/") then it considered an absolute path.
 Otherwise it is a path relative to /usr/bin.
 If the item is a directory then its content is added recursively.
+A special case is `busybox`, adding it to the image enables emergency shell in case of a panic during the boot process.

 #### Command-line arguments
 `booster` accepts a list of arguments: